 An approximation of the number of people that were occupying the building or using the infrastructure prior or during the event, depending on the information available, is necessary information.
-This can be provided with a specific number or an approximate estimation.
+This can be provided with a specific number or a range (e.g. 50-100).